milodarling/TweakBattles/README.md

 I will be creating not one, not two, but seven open-source tweaks starting on 5/18/15 and ending on 5/25/15.
 Although I'll be creating seven to challenge myself, I will only be officially using one of them for the battle.

 ### Releases
-5/18/15 - TBD
+1 - Cloud2Butt
-5/19/15 - TBD
+2 - SafariWallSetter
-5/20/15 - TBD
+3 - SpotCleaner
-5/21/15 - TBD
+4 - TBD
-5/22/15 - TBD
+5 - TBD
-5/23/15 - TBD
+6 - TBD
-5/24/15 - TBD
+7 - TBD
-5/25/15 - TBD
+8 - TBD

 #### Huge Thanks
 Josh Gibson

 #### Special Thanks
 Adam M
 Andrew Redden
 brcleverdon
 Bruno Silva
 Chairboy
 cj81499
 Conn
 dasfalk
 Jason McPherson
 JayFreemanBlows
 Jon Ware
 Julio Salazar
 KaseTheAce
 Kennedy
 Magicka
 Mahmood Ma
 Matteo Piccina
 OVOAustin
 pixxaddict
 redzrex
 Rozersedge
 Shadow Games
 TwoDaySlate
 uroboro

 License
 ----
-I'll choose one at a later time.
+I'll choose one at a later time, probably GPL v2